seanpmaxwell/jet-schema/README.md

 ```

 ### Why keep your own list of validator-functions?
 When validating an individual object's property, there's literally an infinite list of validations that can be done which are specific to that application needs (i.e. different businesses might have different requirements for an email format).
-So I thought, why not just strip all that away and just make something that allows me to use existing validator-functions to check an object's properties?
+So I thought, why not just strip all that away and just make something that allows you to use existing validator-functions to check an object's properties?

 Other reasons to keep your own list of validator-functions:
-- Reuse your validators in multiple parts of your code across multiple projects without worrying which library they are tied to.
+- Reuse your validators in multiple parts of your code across multiple projects without worrying about which library they are tied to.
-- Don't have to repeatedly wrap our specialized logic in a libraries handlers (i.e. zod's `.refine` function).
+- Reduce the need to repeatedly wrap your specialized logic in a library's handlers (i.e. zod's `.refine` function).
-- Name your functions however you want (I like to use abbreviations a lot).
+- Name your validator-functions however you want (for example: I like to use abbreviations a lot).
-- Makes your code way more terse.
+- Make your code substantially more terse.
-- `jet-schema` takes a *fire-and-forget* approach where once you setup your schema you almost never have to refer to the libraries documentation again.
+- Setup your schema and never refer to the library's documentation again.`jet-schema` takes a *fire-and-forget* approach
-- As mentioned in the intro you can copy-n-paste a list of predefined validator-functions <a href="https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts">here</a>.
-Rename/modify them as you please :)
+- Copy n' paste a list of predefined validator-functions <a href="https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts">here</a> to skip writing your own.

 ### Code comparison with zod and jet-schema
 ```typescript